TykTechnologies/backstage-plugin-tyk/CONTRIBUTING.md

 yarn install
 ```

-4. Update the `app-config.yaml` file to include your Tyk Dashboard host URL and API token.
+4. Create an `app-config.local.yaml`, then add just the Tyk entity provider config to it.
+Set the Tyk Dashboard host URL and API token using the detail for your Tyk environment.
 Update the `tyk.dashboards[].host` and `tyk.dashboards[].token` fields with your actual values:

 ```yaml
 tyk:
   globalOptions: